AMartins87/games_exclusives/TESTING.md

         ![**Game detail page**](media/testing/user-stories/game_detail_page.JPG)

-    - I can also add the game to my favourites by clicking on the heart icon next to the title

 - As a **Shopper** I want to be able to read games review so that I can make informed decision before making a purchase

     - If I want to read reviews about a desired game, I have to click on the game card to get into its game detail page and see if there are any reviews in the **Review** section at the bottom of the page